If a pelvis injury has set you back, we'll help you move forward

 The pelvis is a complex structure composed of bones and ligaments.
-Its major functions are to support the body, anchor the powerful muscles of the hip, thigh and abdomen and protect a variety of internal organs.
+It anchors the powerful muscles of the hip, thigh and abdomen and protect a variety of internal organs.

 The bones of the pelvis include the sacrum, the coccyx (tail bone) and the left and right coxal (hip) bones.
 Each hip bone is made up of 3 bones; the ilium, the ischium and the pubis, which meet at the centre to form the socket of the hip bone (acetabulum).

 In the adult pelvis the bones join together to form four joints: the left and right sacroiliac joints, the sacrococcygeal joint, and the pubic symphysis.